-The syllabus for Class 11 Physics is helpful for students.
-It provides information on topics, sub topics along with the marks distribution of all chapters.
-Physics syllabus of Class 11 is designed by subject experts after a proper study and research to help the Class 11 students.
+CBSE Syllabus for Class 11 Physics is helpful resource for students.
+CBSE 11 Physics Syllabus provides information on CBSE Physics topics, sub topics along with the marks distribution of all chapters.
+CBSE Syllabus is designed by subject experts after a proper study and research to help the Class 11 students.
 It includes all the necessary information that a student should know before start preparing for the exam.
-CBSE syllabus for Class 11 Physics for the academic year 2019-2020 cover all the important topics and subtopics along with the marking scheme and time duration.
+CBSE Syllabus for Class 11 Physics for the academic year 2022-23 is provided here.
+It cover all the important topics and subtopics of CBSE Physics along with the marking scheme and time duration.

 The subject Physics is divided into total 10 units as per the CBSE Syllabus for Class 11.
-The table below shows the unit name, marks distribution and time allocated to complete each unit of CBSE 11 Physics Syllabus.
+The table below shows the CBSE Physics unit name, marks distribution and time allocated to complete each unit of CBSE 11 Physics Syllabus.

 |Unit No.||Name of Unit||No. of Periods||Marks|